Pulse Oximeter and CPAP Therapy

 Using a Pulse Oximeter with CPAP for Sleep Apnea

 Once you have been diagnosed with sleep apnea and are using your CPAP machine, it is important to confirm you are receiving the full benefits of the therapy.
 Of course, the reason behind using a CPAP machine is to maintain the integrity of your airways to breathe normally and deliver oxygen to the bloodstream.
-Oxygen saturation over 94% is typically considered normal.
-Anything below 92% is a signal that you are not receiving the full benefits from your CPAP therapy.
+Oxygen saturation over 94% is normal; however, clinicians now look closely at your 'Time Under 90%' (T90) to ensure your CPAP is preventing prolonged drops.

 A pulse oximeter can supplement any software available with your CPAP machine by measuring this important gauge of the effectiveness of your treatment.
-Simply attach the pulse oximeter to your fingertip and let it record your levels.
+Attach your oximeter—ideally a Bluetooth-enabled ring—and sync it with your sleep therapy app to see how your oxygen levels correlate with your mask seal and AHI.

 There are, of course, nuances that need to be users need to understand when reading the results such as how much time you spend at certain low levels.
 But overall, it will give you a barometer for keeping CPAP therapy as is or speaking to your doctor about optimizing.